JamesGlare/guitar_notes/README.md

               *       *       *       *           :           *       *       *       *       *
 ```

+## Print all positions of a particular note
-## Print all positions of a particular note (useful for note training)
+The `--all` or `-a` option will print all positions of a particular note (useful for note training) on the fretboard.
+Again, this option can be combined with the 12 supported tunings.

 *Example in default tuning:*

 $guitarnotes --all c#